margreta/car-rental/read_me.md

 ## **1. Introduction**
-This program is used as booking system for car rental.
-It allows the car rental to keep track of bookings, registered cars and more information about the business.
+This program is a car rental booking system that allows the car rental company to easily create and manage bookings in addition to keep the car fleet updated.
+The system has two paths, admin and dealer, where the admin has its own actions and dealer has another.
+The admin is the controller, the one who can manipulate the fleet (for example add a new car to the system or remove one).

 ## **2. Data**
 The program uses two csv datasets, one named cars.csv and another named booking.csv.